(A) General performance objectives and requirements:

 (b) An arrest that resulted in dismissal of the charge or an acquittal.

-(2) Licensees may not use information received from a criminal history records check obtained under this chapter in a manner that would infringe upon the rights of any individual under the first amendment to the Constitution of the United States, nor shall licensees use the information in any way that would discriminate among individuals on the basis of race, religion, national origin, gender, or age.
+(2) Licensees may not use information received from a criminal history records check obtained under rules 3701:1-37-07 to 3701:1-37-13 of the Administrative Code in a manner that would infringe upon the rights of any individual under the first amendment to the Constitution of the United States, nor shall licensees use the information in any way that would discriminate among individuals on the basis of race, religion, national origin, gender, or age.

 (C) Procedures for processing of fingerprint checks: